The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning

-Neural operators, developed by \citet{kovachki_neural_2024}, are networks that, instead of approximating a function, seek to approximate an operator representing the mapping between the input and output function spaces.
 Many variations of the neural operator have been developed, such as the Deep Operator Network (DeepONet) from \citet{lu_deeponet_2020} and the Fourier Neural Operator (FNO) from \citet{li_fourier_2021} A variation of the neural operator, including the principles of PINNs, has also been developed by \citet{li_physics-informed_2023}, the physics-informed neural operator (PINO).
-In principle, neural operators improve upon neural networks by being better adapted to including multiple initial conditions in their training, whereas a traditional neural network would need to be re-trained for each set of different initial and boundary conditions when approximating a system.
+In principle, neural operators improve upon neural networks by being better adapted to including multiple initial conditions in their training, whereas a physics-informed neural network would need to be re-trained for each set of different initial and boundary conditions when approximating a system.
 Neural operators have also been shown to have a 'discretisation invariance' allowing training to be conducted on solutions obtained on a coarser discretisation to be later generalized on finer resolutions.
+Proof of the neural operator discretisation invariance is set out in Appendix E of \citet{kovachki_neural_2024}.

-Another benefit, particularly applicable to neural operators and physics-informed neural networks, is the potential for greater adaptability and generalisation, especially for the newer approaches of While well-generalisable models can be difficult to train, once trained, a neural network model can generalise well to multiple different conditions of the system, a contrast to the analytic closure approach, which typically requires a different closure model for each regime and phenomena being investigated.
-The adaptability of these methods to multiple different plasma phenomena, however, has not been fully investigated as of yet, with only a few studies, such as the work by \citet{wei_data-driven_2023}, attempting to investigate the ability for neural operators to generalise to multiple different initial conditions.
+Another benefit, particularly applicable to neural operators and physics-informed neural networks, is the potential for greater adaptability and generalisation, provided the model is trained on sufficiently varied data.
+While well-generalisable models can be difficult to train, once trained, a neural network model could theoretically generalise well to different conditions of the system, a contrast to the analytic closure approach, which typically requires a different closure model for each regime and phenomena being investigated.
+The accuracy and generalisability of neural networks does however depend on the training data, and while a neural network trained on a variety of different conditions may be able to generalise within the subset of parameter space covered by the training data, generalisability beyond the training data will not be possible.
+Analytic closures obtained through sparse regression could potentially have better ability to generalise and to capture extremes that the training data used for neural network closures may not sufficiently represent.

+The adaptability of these methods to multiple different plasma phenomena, however, has not been fully investigated as of yet, with only a few studies, such as the work by \citet{wei_data-driven_2023} and \citet{miloshevich_electron_2025}, attempting to investigate the ability for neural network closures to generalise to multiple different simulation datasets.